sparcians/map/README.md

 [conda recipe](https://github.com/sparcians/map/blob/master/conda.recipe/meta.yaml),
 and the versions of these libraries continuously change.

-There are few ways to setup a developmenet environemt for developing using Sparta: Simple (just install packages) or creating a Conda environment with the recipe found in sparta.
+There are few ways to setup a development environment for developing using Sparta: Simple (just install packages) or creating a Conda environment with the recipe found in sparta.